orchidsoftware/orchid.software/source/en/docs/layouts.md

 - `cantHide` - the column cannot be hidden by the user.

-- `defaultHidden` - the column is hidden by default, but can be found at the request of the user.
+- `defaultHidden` - the column hidden by default, but can be found at the request of the user.

 ### Column Extension